-The Sub-Fund is included in the Swinging Single Pricing process as more described in Part III, Chapter "X. Net Asset Value".
+The Sub-Fund is included in the Swinging Single Pricing process as more described in Part III, Chapter "X. Net Asset Value"

-Share-Classes of the Sub-Fund NN (L) International Czech Bond
+Share-Classes of the Sub-Fund Goldman Sachs Czech Crown Bond

-Frequency of eventual dividends (distribution Shares Applicable for P Share-Class In principle, dividends are paid in January and July. only) Applicable for X Share-Class In principle, dividends are paid in October.
-The costs and expenses incurred in connection with any currency transactions entered into and the hedge currency exchange risks associated with the Currency hedged Share-Class will be borne exclusively by the Currency hedged Share-Class.
-Additional information The list of available Share-Classes of this Sub-Fund is available on www.nnip.com.
+Information applicable to each Share-Class of the Sub-Fund Frequency of eventual dividends (distribution In principle, dividends are paid in January and July.
+Shares only) Applicable for P Share-Class In principle, dividends are paid in October.
+Additional information The costs and expenses incurred in connection with any currency transactions entered into and the hedge currency exchange risks associated with the Currency hedged Share-Class will be borne exclusively by the Currency hedged Share-Class.
+The list of available Share-Classes of this Sub-Fund is available on www.gsam.com/responsible-investing .
 An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and based on actual costs.

-Share-Class Maximum Management fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) ı 0.60% 0.15% 2% - Р 1.00% 0.25% 5% 3% in Belgium and 1% elsewhere X 1.20% 0.25% 5% 3% in Belgium and 1% elsewhere
+Share-Class Maximum Management fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) 1 0.60% 0.15% 2% - Р 1.00% 0.25% 5% 3% in Belgium and 1% elsewhere X 1.20% 0.25% 5% 3% in Belgium and 1% elsewhere